 There are many advantages to becoming an online trainer and the most obvious one being the removal of geographical and locational. barriers to getting new PT clients to train.
-The days for clients only having the trainer that’s in their local gym guiding their health and fitness success are gone and you truey can train with anyone you want in the world and more importantly with someone who specializes in what you need.
+The days for clients only having the trainer that’s in their local gym guiding their health and fitness success are gone and you truly can train with anyone you want in the world and more importantly with someone who specialises in what you need.

 Always remember though that online training is not going to be for everyone and their will be niche markets that you’ll need to focus on and cater too on their terms and their conditions.
 For those living in small towns with a limited number of gyms and personal trainers, online training could be the best option and for you the trainer could as an example be a first point to focus on if looking at a niche place to start marketing.

-Clients may still prefer the face-to-face training, this will never change (until technology catches up), however other clients do better with online training or prepackaged online workouts because it gives them more flexibility in scheduling workouts, rather than trying to work around a trainer’s schedule.
+New clients may still prefer the face-to-face training, this will never change (until technology catches up), however other clients do better with online training or prepackaged online workouts because it gives them more flexibility in scheduling workouts, rather than trying to work around a trainer’s schedule.